lamnhan066/isolate_manager/README.md

 ### Progress Updates

 Receive intermediate results from a task before it completes.
 This is typically used with `IsolateManager.createCustom`.

+> In this example, progress updates are sent as JSON strings for demonstration purposes.

 ```dart
 // In your main Dart code: